-The finish of SCHMETZ Gold Titanium needles resist wear and heat allowing the needle to glide smoothly through adhesives with slower gummy build up.
+The finish of SCHMETZ Gold Titanium needles resists wear and heat allowing the needle to glide smoothly through adhesives with slower gummy build-up.

 Sharp Tip: This tip works well with the greatest variety of materials.
 Designed for use with fabrics and materials that won’t separate to allow the needle through.

-Ball Point Tip: Knits require a ball point needle which slips between the fibers and doesn’t risk piercing the fabric.
-This should prevent breakage of the fibers which lead to small holes or runs you may see when embroidering knit fabrics.
+Ball Point Tip: Knits require a ball point needle that slips between the fibers and doesn’t risk piercing the fabric.
+This should prevent breakage of the fibers which leads to small holes or runs you may see when embroidering knit fabrics.
 So if you want to make embroidery on knit fabric use ball point embroidery needles.

 There are also twin embroidery needles – two embroidery needles mounted on one shank for creating two rows of stitches simultaneously.
 Have you ever embroidered something with a twin needle?
 I tried it a few times, you have to use contrast threads for better results.
 I used it in my Halloween pillow project.

 Read my tutorial on how to use a twin needle.